Logo-bma

 Workflow

 All manuscripts submitted to Biomedicine Advances undergo a rigorous double-blind peer-review process to maintain high content quality.
-Initially, each submission is subject to a technical check to ensure it complies with the journal’s formatting and stylistic guidelines.
+Initially, each submission undergoes a technical check to ensure it complies with the journal’s formatting and stylistic guidelines.
 If discrepancies are found, the manuscript is returned to the authors for revision.
 Once formatted correctly, the manuscript is assigned to section editors—based on subject relevance and the decision of the Editor-in-Chief—for an initial screening, typically completed within 1–2 months.
 During this stage, section editors assess the manuscript's methodological soundness, originality, contribution to the field, and clarity of English.
 The possible outcomes are immediate rejection, a request for revision and resubmission, or advancement to external peer review.

 External reviewers are selected according to their expertise, scientific background, publication history, and, when appropriate, author recommendations.
 The journal strives to secure at least 2–3 comprehensive reviews per manuscript.
 The Editor-in-Chief reviews the feedback and communicates the decision and reviewer comments to the corresponding author.